-As referenced in our letter responding to your Freedom of Information/Privacy Acts (FOIPA) request, the FBI FOIPA Addendum includes information applicable to your request.
+As referenced in our letter, the FBI FOIPA Addendum includes information applicable to your request.
 Part 1 of the Addendum includes standard responses that apply to all requests.
-Part 2 includes additional standard responses that apply to all requests for records on individuals.
-Part 3 includes general information about FBI records.
-For questions regarding Parts 1, 2, or 3, visit the www.fbi.gov/foia website under "Contact Us."
-Previously mentioned appeal and dispute resolution services are also available at the web address.
+If you submitted a request regarding yourself or another person, Part 2 includes additional standard responses that apply to requests for individuals.
+If you have questions regarding the standard responses in Parts 1 or 2, visit the www.fbi.gov/foia website under "Contact Us."
+Previously mentioned appeal and dispute resolution services are also available.
+Part 3 includes general information about FBI records that you may find useful.